Rachana-Paudel-zz/Cloud-Practitioner/Getting Started with Serverless/README.md

 1. Build and deploy rapidly
 AWS Step Functions helps you to quickly build and deploy your workflows.
 You can get started quickly with Workflow Studio, a drag-and-drop interface.
 With Step Functions, you can express complex bussiness logic as low-code, event-driven workflows that connect services, systems, or people within minutes.

 2. Write less integration code
+Because AWS Step Functions can integrate with many other AWS services, you don't have to write as much code.
+Therefore, you can compose AWS resoirces from over 200 services into resilient business workflows, data pipelines, or applications.
+For example, these services can include AWS Lambda, Amazon ECS, AWS Fargate, AWS Batch, Amazon DynamoDB, Amazon SNS, Amazon SQS, Amazon SageMaker,
 3. Build fault-tolerant and stateful workflows
 4. Designed for reliability and scale